 What is Fish Oil

 Fish oil is the oil derived from the tissues of oily fish.
-The oil is rich in omega-3 fats that have proved to be very important for the body and brain.
+The oil is rich in omega-3 fatty acids, which have proved to be very important for the body.

 So why are so many people still purchasing the product?
-Is there another way to get the benefits of fish oil and those necessary omega-3 fats??
+Is there another way to get the benefits of fish oil and those necessary omega-3s??

 Let's get started!